-This can happen to virtually anyone because rudeness can be contagious and, as Deep Patel explains in an article published in Entrepreneur, can easily spread; if you’re a victim of rudeness, you can accumulate so much negative energy, that you can become the one disrespecting other people.
+This can happen to virtually anyone because rudeness can be contagious and can easily spread; if you’re a victim of rudeness, you can accumulate so much negative energy, that you can become the one disrespecting other people.

-Here are a few things you can ‘steal’ from them to better deal with rude people and avoid getting infected by it.
+Here are a few things you can “steal” from them to better deal with rude people and avoid getting infected by their negative energy.

 Rude people behave in a certain way not because of you, but because of themselves.